RayMathew/crisis-core-materia-fusion-api/README.md

 ### Running locally - with Docker

-The Dockerfile is currently being used only for deploying on Cloud Run.
-To use it locally, do the following:
+The Dockerfile is currently being used only for deploying on Google Cloud Run.
+If you wish to use it locally, do the following:

-1. Create `.env` file, just like in above section.
+1. Create the `.env` file, just like in the above section.
 2. Add the line `COPY .env /app/.env` to the Dockerfile to copy your secret environment variables into the Docker image.
 3. Run: